-- Email notification via your Florida College email account. - Course announcement or message via the Canvas LMS. - Contact from college administration via the Florida College emergency notification system. - · Announcements in chapel if time permits. - Notification of on-campus students by dorm supervisors. - · Notification on floridacollege.edu.
+- Email notification via their Florida College student email accounts. - Course announcement or message via the Canvas LMS. - Contact from college administration via the Florida College emergency notification system. - Announcements in chapel if time permits. - Notification of on-campus students by dorm supervisors. - Notification on floridacollege.edu.